 - Spanish: Marrubio.

-- Environment: Very common in sunny, dry, unfarmed lands all over Europe, the plant has been naturalized to America.
+- Environment: The plant is common in sunny, dry, unfarmed lands all over Europe and has been naturalized in America.

-- Description: Vivacious plant of the Labiatae family, growing from 30 to 80 cm high, with an upright, somewhat woody stem and tiny white flowers growing in clusters along this stem.
+- Description: This is a vibrant plant of the Labiatae family, growing from 30 to 80 cm high.
+It has an upright, somewhat woody stem and tiny white flowers growing in clusters along this stem.

 - Parts of the plant used medicinally: The flower clusters and the leaves.